 New project tab, This inserts a new tab.
 A quicker way of doing this is to double click in the project tab area to the immediate right of the last tab.

 Close project.
-Closes the current project and the tab with it (or click on the X at the left hand end of the tab).
+Closes the current project and its tab - or click on the X at the end of the tab.

 Close all projects but current.
 Closes all project tabs except current one.